farblos/yet-another-teensy-makefile/README.md

   Removes any intermediate objects, libraries, and other results.

 - `list-teensy`
-  List the IDs of the supported Teensy boards.
+  Lists the IDs of the supported Teensy boards.

 - `list-usb`, `list-speed`, `list-opt`, `list-keys`
-  List the IDs of the supported menu entries for your Teeny board.
+  Lists the IDs of the supported menu entries for your Teensy board.
 See also section
   [Menu-Level Configuration Variables](#menu-level-configuration-variables).